eclipse/kuksa.val/doc/KUKSA.val_server/build-docker.md

 # Build Docker image

-You can build a docker image for KUKSA.val go to the root of your working copy and execute
+You can build a docker image for KUKSA.val server go to the root of your working copy and execute

 ```
 docker  build  -f ./kuksa-val-server/docker/Dockerfile -t arm64/kuksa-val:myversion  .